Open Access publishing humanities

 Open Access (OA) and UvA

 The UvA has an Open Science Programme (2020-2024) which includes an OA policy.
 UvA researchers are expected to make their work OA.
 This could be done by either publishing it immediately OA with a creative commons (CC) license or by -delayed- open archiving in the institutional repository, UvA-DARE .
-Adding a CC license to a publication means that anyone can distribute, republish, reuse part of the publication that normally requires permission of the author first.
+Adding a CC license to a publication means that anyone can distribute, republish, or reuse part of the publication that normally requires permission from the author first.
 It has no impact on the copyrights of the author.

 Taverne